DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 There can be multiple additional roles for a device.
 For instance, a primary role of a S7-1200 can be PLC and a secondary role a bus coupler.

+### Role of Responsible Person

+A role such as system operator.

 ### Safety

 This attribute specifies if the device is used/provides safety functionality.

+### Security level

+The security level is determined by a risk analysis.
+Therefore, relevant information like exposure, possible safety function and role of the device should be collected systematically for all devices.

 ### Serial Number